|

 University of Washington, in Seattle, and currently is Associate Professor of Chinese

-at Swarthmore College, and Section Head of Chinese and Chair of the Asian Studies Program.
+at Swarthmore College, Section Head of Chinese, and Chair of the Asian Studies Program.

 Alan has lived in China and Taiwan for extended periods, especially Nanjing, Beijing, and